What can a retired Canadian do to make positive change in the world?

 Patricia (Paddy) Wales (BA, ‘75) asked herself that question last year.
 “I knew I wanted to have some positive effect on the world’s future, which seems bleak at the moment,” says Wales, a life-long nature lover.

 Paddy’s interest in how humans change the natural environment began at UBC, as an Arts One student focusing on “The Forest and the City.”
-The next year, a science unit on ecology help shaped the lens through which she views the world.
+The next year, a science unit on ecology helped shape the lens through which she views the world.
 Having admired and supported the UBC Botanical Garden, a conversation with the Garden was the natural next step in her quest to make a difference.

 It was very important to Wales to support a project that would educate people about climate change and sustainability, and give them concrete tools to make a difference.
 After several conversations with the Garden, the perfect project emerged: the Sustainable Communities Field School.